KahunaSystems/KahunaSocialMedia/README.md

   ## Installation

 > _Note:_ KahunaSocialMedia requires Swift 3 (and Xcode 8) or greater.
 If you absolutely
-> need compatibility with Swift 2.3 you can use the swift2.3 branch
+> need compatibility with Swift 2.3 you can use the swift2.3 branch by adding following line to your Podfile:
 ```ruby
 pod 'KahunaSocialMedia', '~> 0.1.9’
 ```
-> New development will happen exclusively on the master/Swift 3 branch.

 ## Author